liya-oz/news-explorer-app/README.md

-# 📰 **News Hub Application**
+# 📰 **News Explorer Application**

-The **News Hub Application** is a single-page web app designed to deliver real-time news from around the globe.
+The **News Explorer Application** is a single-page web app designed to deliver real-time news from around the globe.

-Finding credible and up-to-date news articles can be overwhelming in today’s digital landscape. **News Hub Application** simplifies this process and allows users to stay updated with the latest news from around the world.
+Finding credible and up-to-date news articles can be overwhelming in today’s digital landscape. **News Explorer Application** simplifies this process and allows users to stay updated with the latest news from around the world.
 Browse articles by categories, search for specific topics, and enjoy a user-friendly experience!

 ## ✨ **Key Features**